The History of OCR

 AP clerk manually processing invoices

-OCR technology is continuing to evolve, with advancements in artificial intelligence (AI) and machine learning (ML) leading to even more accurate and sophisticated systems.
-For example, some OCR providers like Veryfi are adding Convolutional Neural Networks to improve versatility and accuracy.
-Over time, OCR technology will play a crucial role in the digital transformation of industries and organizations.
-Information will be easier and more efficient for organizations to access and manage.
-As its use increases, OCR software will also help eliminate tedious and error-prone manual data entry, freeing company resources to work on higher-value tasks.
+OCR technology is continuing its evolution, and the latest advancements in artificial intelligence (AI) and machine learning (ML) are leading to even more sophisticated and accurate systems.
+For instance, some OCR providers, like Veryfi, are incorporating Convolutional Neural Networks to improve versatility and accuracy.
+As time goes on, OCR technology will become increasingly important in the digital transformation of industries and organizations.
+Information will be more accessible and efficient for organizations to manage and access.
+Additionally, as its utilization expands, OCR software will assist in eliminating tedious and error-prone manual data entry, freeing up company resources to focus on higher-value tasks.

 OCR History: Technology Revolution Sparks Evolution